|

 Resources

-• See Chapter 7: Solve by Graphing animation from Classzone This animation can also be
+• See Chapter 7: Solve by Graphing animation from Classzone This animation can

 used to show students that the solution satisfies both equations.
-Check the box to show the
+Check the box

 algebraic check.
 Students drag the green dot around the grid.